Introduction of Concrete Mixer

 1.2.
 Non- tilting Concrete Mixer

-The non-tilting type of concrete mixer is not allowed to tilt and the axis of this type of concrete mixer is always horizontal.
+The non tilting drum mixer type of concrete mixer is not allowed to tilt. and the axis of this type of concrete mixer is always horizontal.
 The discharge of this type of concrete mixture is done by reversing the direction of the rotation of the drum.

 Advantages of Non-Tilting Concrete Mixer

-The advantages of Non-Tilting concrete mixers are as follows.
+The advantages of non tilting type mixer are as follows.

 - Non-tilting type of mixtures has openings on both sides.